Shmuelnaaman/Reinforcement_Learning/README.md

 ## Reinforcement Learning
 ### In this project I am using Reinforcement Learning (Q-learning), to train a self driving cab to find its way to the target using the shortest way while making sure the cab following the traffic rules .

-## Please read the Report for detailed analysis.
+## Please read the PDF Report for detailed analysis.

 ### This code requires Python 2.7 with the pygame library installed: